gin66/FastAccelStepper/extras/doc/n_axes_whitepaper.md

 (already capped by `R`) sets every slave’s step rate.
 A short lookahead on the polyline lowers the master, hence every axis.

-A path-stop corner (Linear `v = 0`) is any vertex that is not collinear in the same sense (§8.5), plus the last buffered point while the path is open.
-Remaining steps for the master is the sum of `|Δ_master|` over blocks up to that stop.
+Remaining steps for the master is the sum of `|Δ_master|` over blocks up to the next master-sense reversal (or the path end), **including blocks whose DDA master role has moved to another axis**; `R` is not cut at those joints.

+**Worked model — a sampled circle in X/Y, matched steppers.** The path speed can stay continuous: the master is the axis with the larger velocity component, so it changes at the 45° points while the *other* axis passes through its cardinal.
+At a cardinal the non-master axis reverses (velocity 0) and the master is at its fastest; the path never needs to stop.
+Each axis therefore runs from 0 to `v_max` over a quarter turn and back, and the master reaches `v_max` exactly when the other axis reverses.
+The old “Linear path-stops at every >2° chord” behaviour would instead stop all 48 chords of one turn — the regression `test_naxes` counts as path stops (`detect_geometry.py`).

 ### 6.4 Overshoot